koileee/koileee.github.io/assets/2023-08-02-computer-networks.md

 Intradomain and interdomain routing, along with discussions on peering and network relationships, are pivotal areas covered in the course.
 Understanding how data is efficiently routed within and between networks helped me comprehend the intricacies of data delivery across the vast expanse of the Internet.

-The course delves into router design and functionalities, offering insights into the hardware and software components that enable efficient data forwarding.
-Moreover, the course explores Software Defined Networking (SDN) technologies, providing information on its ability to centralize network control and programmatically manage network resources.
+The course also explores Software Defined Networking (SDN) technologies, providing information on its ability to centralize network control and programmatically manage network resources.

 ### Network Security and Attacks

 Addressing the intersection of network security and computer networks, the course talks about critical issues such as attacks on Internet routing, particularly BGP (Border Gateway Protocol) hijacking.

 This segment underscores the significance of safeguarding the integrity and authenticity of network data, highlighting the challenges posed by malicious actors seeking to exploit vulnerabilities within the network infrastructure.

 ### Multimedia Applications and the role of CDN

 The final part of the course explores multimedia applications and Content Delivery Networks (CDNs).
 This segment acknowledges the growing significance of multimedia content in today's digital landscape and examines how CDNs optimize content delivery by strategically distributing data across geographically dispersed servers.

 One interesting [paper](https://arxiv.org/pdf/1606.05519.pdf) we read was about the OpenConnect framework implemented by Netflix to deliver video content efficiently across the globe.

 ### Course Projects